danparker276/dp-api-dotnet-core-apikey-filter/README.md

 # dp-api-dotnet-core-apikey-filter
 TODO - I will add more docs here.
-But I have just updated this to not use the asp.net mvc filter anymore as I've taken a new approach with core 6, also shown here, where much of the code is from https://jasonwatmore.com/post/2022/02/18/net-6-role-based-authorization-tutorial-with-example-api
+But I have just updated to use asp.net core 6 and creates the custom JWT token in a different way.
+Much of the code is from https://jasonwatmore.com/post/2022/02/18/net-6-role-based-authorization-tutorial-with-example-api He also has some very good UI examples to use with this.

 This is a REST API that I use as a starter template.
 I have a ADO.NET wrapper for my data layer.
 It's a very light and efficient way to access the DB, as I use Cloud Functions a lot and don't want a heavy ORM.
 I'll probably make another version with Dapper soon.